$G_2$-instantons on twisted connected sums: The twisted connected sum construction

 \begin{remark} The existence of the fibration $f\co Z\to \P^1$ is equivalent to $\Sigma$ having trivial normal bundle.
 This is crucial because it means that $Z\setminus \Sigma$ has a cylindrical end.
 The last two conditions in the definition of a building block are not essential; they have been made to facilitate the computation of certain topological invariants in \cite{Corti2012}. \end{remark}

 In his original work Kovalev~\cite{Kovalev2003} used building blocks arising from Fano $3$--folds by blowing-up the base-locus of a generic anti-canonical pencil.
-This method was extended to the much larger class of semi Fano $3$--folds (a class of weak Fano $3$--folds) by Corti--Haskins--Nordström--Pacini~\cite{Corti2012a}.
-Kovalev--Lee~\cite{Kovalev2011} construct building blocks starting from $K3$ surfaces with non-symplectic involutions, by taking the product with $\P^1$, dividing by $\Z_2$ and blowing up the resulting singularities.
+This method was extended to the much larger class of semi Fano $3$--folds (a class of weak Fano $3$--folds) by \citet{Corti2012a}. \citet{Kovalev2011} construct building blocks starting from $K3$ surfaces with non-symplectic involutions, by taking the product with $\P^1$, dividing by $\Z_2$ and blowing up the resulting singularities.